 Not That!: Samosas

-“Deep-fried dumplings stuffed with mashed potatoes, vegetables, or meat are most definitely not a healthy choice!” exclaims Kaufman.
-“I recommend avoiding the heavy, starchy, fried appetizers—which are filled with empty calories—and skipping right to the main course.”
-For more ways to bypass a bunch of calories, scope out these 36 Ways to Cut 50 Calories or More!
+"Deep-fried dumplings stuffed with mashed potatoes, vegetables, or meat are most definitely not a healthy choice!" exclaims Kaufman.
+"I recommend avoiding the heavy, starchy, fried appetizers—which are filled with empty calories—and skipping right to the main course."
+For more ways to bypass a bunch of calories, scope out these ways to cut calories!